FAQ: Getting Help

 I need immediate help; can I come directly to you?

 AWARE is not able to provide emergency help in crisis situations.
 If you are in an emergency situation, call 999 to reach the police or 995 for emergency medical assistance.
-If you are feeling suicidal, you can call the SOS 24 hours a day on their emergency helpline at 1800-221 4444.
+If you are feeling suicidal, you can call the SOS 24-hour helpline at 1800 221 4444.

 How long do I need to wait for a meeting with a counsellor or a lawyer?

-A social worker is on-site at the Sexual Assault Care Centres to immediately help women who have experienced sexual assault.
-If you are interested in counselling, you should call our Helpline to get a referral.
-After you call, a counsellor will usually call you back in 1 to 3 days to set up an appointment with you.
+A social worker is on-site at the Sexual Assault Care Centre to help women who have experienced sexual assault, even without an appointment.
+If you are looking for counselling, you should call our helpline to get a referral.
+After you call, a counsellor will usually call you back in 1-3 days to set up an appointment with you.